10 ideas for what to put in a Christmas Eve box

 We think some hot chocolate and gingerbread cookies would make a lovely addition to any Christmas Eve box.
 We’ve shared an easy recipe for making Polish gingerbread here and you can find more of our ideas for Christmas Eve food and drink here.

 Why not let them enjoy that hot chocolate in a brand-new Christmas mug?
-We love the kitsch Christmas mug collection from Eleanor Bowmer (1) but for something a bit more traditional you might want to check out Blueberry Boo Kids (2) and these lovely enamel mugs from Hendog Designs (3).
+We love retro Santa mug from Eleanor Bowmer (1) but for something a bit more traditional you might want to check out Blueberry Boo Kids (2) and these lovely enamel mugs from Hendog Designs (3).

 Father Christmas goodies